Griffin Neame: Early career

 In 2017, Neame represented the New Zealand Residents under-16 side against the NZ Māori under-17 team.

 In 2019, Neame played for the Townsville Blackhawks in the Mal Meninga Cup and Hastings Deering Colts competitions.
 In September 2019, he represented the Junior Kiwis.

 On 7 October 2020, Neame joined North Queensland's NRL squad on a development contract for the 2021 season.

 2021

 Neame began the 2021 season playing for the Blackhawks in the Queensland Cup.
 On 12 May, Neame re-signed with the North Queensland club until the end of the 2023 season.

 In Round 22 of the 2021 NRL season, Neame made his NRL debut against the Wests Tigers.

 2022

 Neame played 23 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 Neame played in both finals matches including their preliminary final loss to Parramatta.

+2023

+Neame made 17 appearances for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+Neame played 26 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
+Neame played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.

+2025

+Neame played 20 matches for North Queensland in the 2025 NRL season as the club finished 12th on the table.
+On 31 October, the Cowboys announced that Neame had re-signed with the club until the end of 2029.